This page contains information that we would like you to be aware of before you come to the Center to participate in an MRI experiment.

 - Some (mostly older) tattoos can tingle or burn with exposure to a strong magnetic field (if there is iron in the ink).
 We will not allow scanning if you have several such tattoos.

 - Credit cards will be completely erased if they are brought into the magnet room.
 These must be left outside of the magnet room.

 - Avoid wearing metal jewelry and clothing with metal – zippers are fine, but chains and bras with underwire are not.

 - On the day of the scan, if you wear glasses (or contacts), you will probably need to remove them during the actual scan.
 MR compatible glasses will be provided for you to wear instead.

 You will be asked to fill the MRI Screening Form, so we can check if it is safe for you to be in the MRI scanner.
 If you have questions about participating in the study, please do not hesitate to contact directly the researcher responsible for the study in which you are participating.

 We are located in the Psychology Building on the Ohio State University Columbus Campus.

-It is also important for you to know that although our research scans are not meant to be medically diagnostic, the first time that you participate in a MRI study you will be asked to give permission for a brain scan image to be sent to an affiliated neuroradiologist for review.
-In the rare case of a detected abnormality, you or your designated physician will be notified by the neuroradiologist.
+Although our research scans are not meant to be medically diagnostic, the first time that you participate in an MRI study, you will be asked to give permission for the brain images to be sent to an affiliated neuroradiologist for review.
+In the rare case of a detected abnormality, you and your designated physician will be notified.
 If you participate in future experiments, additional medically diagnostic images will be obtained at yearly intervals.